modern-php/scanner/README.md

 # URL Scanner

-Scan URLs from a CSV file and report inaccessible URLs
+Scan an array of URLs and report inaccessible URLs

 ## Install